 With all of that, we are lucky.
 My son may end up living independently, but I have to spend money now to make that possible.

 We did get more funding for my son.
-For that I am thankful, however, I am not sure how this is going to work.
-Will I be hit with a, “sorry we shouldn’t have sent that” message?
-The system seems to be in flux, what happens in the future, remains to be seen.
+For that I am thankful.
+However, I am not sure how this will work.
+Will I be hit with a, “Sorry we shouldn’t have sent that” message?
+The system seems to be in flux, what will happen in the future remains to be seen.